Guide to Sparse and Thin Eyebrow Shapes

 - Docetaxel (Taxotere®)

 Finding out why your eyebrows are thinning is important for determining the best treatment option.
 Ask your doctor about blood work or other lab tests necessary to diagnose your cause.

 Preventing Eyebrow Hair Loss

-Some people are able to prevent or at least slow down eyebrow thinning.
+Some people can prevent or at least slowdown eyebrow thinning.
 Some of the best methods for doing this are to: